 “Yeah, I already know,” said Lenny.
 “Farkas’s neighbour told me.
 I don’t understand it.
-Who would pay that much money to work in someone else’s garden?
+Who would pay to work in someone else’s garden?
 Does she fancy him or somethin’?”

 “Lenny!” scolded Lucy.
 “Of course not.
 People like Verloren don’t ‘fancy’ people.
 They are all class.”

 It only took a few months for Verloren and Farkas to establish a pattern which would remain constant their whole relationship.
 Verloren knew Farkas did not respect her.
 That caused her pain.
 She wanted respect and, even more, she wanted love.
 If the pain had been unrelenting and unchanging, it would have been easy.
 We leave situations that are constantly painful or we seriously change them.
 However, the Greyness is more deceptive than that.
 It prolongs its lifespan by throwing in occasional light.
 Those moments of light give us the illusion of hope; that we can eventually get what we want from the same scenario.
 The few moments of tenderness from Farkas fed Verloren.
-She, in turn, guarded the relationship jealously, believing those moments could become more.
-She, particularly, hated it if Maria was ever mentioned.
+She, in turn, guarded the relationship jealously believing those moments could become more.
+She particularly hated it if Maria was mentioned.
 She would brush off the conversation as being boring.
-If people could kill, without going to jail and, perhaps, without getting their own hands dirty, they often would.
+If people could kill without going to jail, and perhaps without getting their own hands dirty, they often would.
 Human nature is like that.

 Farkas told himself that it was all about the money.
 Maria could not help feeling that it was not good for Farkas to have Verloren as such a constant in his life, regardless of how much money it was.
 Farkas’s control of Verloren was less than he imagined.
 She would certainly work against, even if unconsciously, any real improvement in his life.
 One bit of light leads to another and it would have led him away from her.
 It was the opposite of a healing relationship.

 One day in the cafe, Verloren walked past Maria briskly and the cups went flying.
 Verloren didn’t apologise or even seem to notice.
 Maria looked upset.
-Lucy was not a brave person, particularly, to someone with as much personal power as Verloren.
-However, Lucy’s mother-instinct came out.
+Lucy was not a brave person, particularly to someone with as much personal power as Verloren, however, her mother-instinct came out.

 “Are you alright, Maria?”
 Lucy asked pointedly.
 It was the first time Lucy had even vaguely challenged Verloren.